grafana/grafana/docs/sources/enterprise/usage-insights.md

 ## Improved dashboard search

-On the search view, you can sort dashboard using these insights data.
+In the search view, you can sort dashboards using these insights data.
 It helps you find unused or broken dashboards or discover most viewed ones.

 {{< docs-imagebox img="/img/docs/enterprise/improved_search.png" max-width="650px" class="docs-image--no-shadow" >}}